Gojer16/Personal-Resume/README.md

 Welcome to my personal online resume!
 This project is designed to provide an engaging and interactive experience for showcasing my skills, work experience, and projects.
 Built with modern web technologies, it features smooth full-page snap-scroll navigation for a polished user experience.

+Recently, I added an AI-powered Resume Q&A Chatbot, giving visitors the ability to ask questions about my background and receive tailored answers instantly.
+This addition reflects my interest in AI, automation, and building practical, production-ready tools.

-This portfolio is a reflection of my passion for clean design & responsive development.
+This portfolio represents my passion for clean design, robust development, and practical innovation.

 ## 🚀 Live Demo